zda17/pomodoro/README.md

 # Instructions // How to setup

-Open your terminal and run: `git@github.com:zda17/pomodoro.git`
+Open your terminal and run: `git clone git@github.com:zda17/pomodoro.git`

 Then, run: `npm run server` to start up the json-server